YAMA-EDV/blockphish/README.md

   "google_threshold" : 90, #Domains over this score will be written to the spreadsheet ...
 ```

-5. You should be good to
+You should now start seeing domains that score over the specified
+threshold being written to your spreadsheet.
+[Setup email notifications](https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop&hl=en)
+on the spreadsheet to receive notifications any time the program writes
+to the spreadsheet.

 ### Unit tests
 You can ensure that everything is running as intended and setup correctly